TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Examples/Index.rst

    config.contentObjectExceptionHandler = 0

 Use this setting, to get more context and a stacktrace in the Frontend in case of an exception.

+Do not set `config.contentObjectExceptionHandler` to 0 in production.
+It will display a complete stack dump in the Frontend, when an exception occurs.
+Use `config.contentObjectExceptionHandler = 1`, which is the default, in production.

 See :ref:`contentObjectExceptionHandler <t3tsref:setup-config-contentObjectExceptionHandler>` for more
 information.